 Treatment for Tooth Cavities

-One of the ways Dr. Brown can prevent tooth cavities is with sealants, plastic coverings that protect teeth.
+One of the ways you can prevent tooth cavities is with sealants, plastic coverings that protect teeth.
 If you already have signs of tooth decay, the dentist may recommend the following treatment:

 - Composite Dental Fillings

 - Porcelain or Gold Fillings